EeroVakiparta/IoTankard/README.md

 - Should the motor drive 2 directions
 - Should I add capasitor for motor
 - Come up with the connection to laptop
+- Try accelerometer SPI communication with 3 wires instead of 4
+- Fix double tap provoking a tap after

 ## Buttons